scionproto/scion/doc/ControlPlanePKI.md

 #### Issuer Certificate

-- __IA__: string.
-ISD and AS identifiers of the issuing primary AS that signed this certificate.
-The issuer must be in the same ISD as the subject of this certificate.
 - __TRCVersion__: 64-bit integer.
 Version of the TRC the issuer used when signing the certificate.
   Note that a certificate can still be valid and verifiable even if the TRC version specified is no longer active, so long as the issuing AS still has the same issuing key in any of the active TRC versions.

+The issuer certificate is self-signed with the `Issuing` key in the TRC.
+Thus, the issuer is the same as the certificate subject and does not need to be specified.

 ### Example of an AS Certificate Payload